confluentinc/cp-docker-images/examples/kafka-streams-examples/README.md

         io.confluent.examples.streams.WordCountLambdaExample \
         localhost:29092
 ```

+(Of course you can also modify [docker-compose.yml](docker-compose.yml) for repeatable deployments.)

 Note that you must follow the full instructions of each demo application (see its respective source code at
 https://github.com/confluentinc/examples).
 These instructions include, for example, the creation of the application's